[Limited Time Event] Beppu Hells Night

 But do you know anything about what Kannawa is like at night?

 In the quiet of night, Kannawa lures tourists in as the hissing sound of steam billowing skyward resounds.

-If you are staying in Beppu by October 20th, there is good news.
+If you are staying in Beppu on October 20th, there is good news.
 A bus that’s cheaper than the usual one will be operating.
 Many people use this bus to go to “Hell at night.”
 For the sake of those more interested in this deep, mysterious nighttime Kannawa than in general hot springs, I’ll be introducing it in this article.

-Going alone is good too but, for people like me, there’s apparently a guide for this.
-In English, of course.
+Going alone is good too, but for people like me, there’s apparently a guide for this in English, of course.
 Okay!
 Let’s have our guest guide lead the way today!!

 We gather in front of Wander Compass, an information desk at the station intended for travelers, and the bus departs at 7.

 There are several other participants aside from me.
 It’s also great meeting new people there.
 Today, the female staff member here will act as our guide.
 After no more than 25 minutes , the bus arrives at Kamado Jigoku’s parking lot in Kannawa.
 Some people who have already toured the hell at night also joined.

 The first place we visited is “Insenjou.”
 It’s a place where you can drink the hot spring water.
 What kind of taste could it have?
 The woman from the Philippines seems to like it.
 On the other hand, there are some who’s faces are unreadable.

 Kannawa Onsen has a lot of hot springs called “chloride springs,” which contain a lot of salt content.
 Thus, the hot spring here is also a bit salty.
 I like it quite a bit.
 Why don’t you try it out too?
 (As of August 21, unfortunately, the drinking fountain is out of order.
 I hope it will be fixed soon.)

 There are very few people roaming Kannawa at night and it’s calm.